heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Dynamic Resource Allocation.md

 ## Enabling dynamic resource allocation[](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#enabling-dynamic-resource-allocation)

-Dynamic resource allocation is an _alpha feature_ and only enabled when the `DynamicResourceAllocation` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) and the `resource.k8s.io/v1alpha3` [API group](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) are enabled.
+Dynamic resource allocation is an _alpha feature_ and only enabled when the `DynamicResourceAllocation` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) and the `resource.k8s.io/v1alpha3` [](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) are enabled.
 For details on that, see the `--feature-gates` and `--runtime-config` [kube-apiserver parameters](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/). kube-scheduler, kube-controller-manager and kubelet also need the feature gate.

 When a resource driver uses a control plane controller, then the `DRAControlPlaneController` feature gate has to be enabled in addition to `DynamicResourceAllocation`.